mtrudel/pibox/README.md

   * rm get-docker.sh
   * sudo usermod -aG docker $USER
   * reboot
-* install external hub with [ZigBee](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-p/) & [zwave](https://www.amazon.ca/gp/product/B00X0AWA6E) dongles (it MUST be in a USB2 port)
+* install external hub with [ZigBee](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-p/) dongle (it MUST be in a USB2 port)
 * git clone git@github.com:mtrudel/pibox.git
   * Ensure that all hostnames in Caddyfile are set up on router, pointing to the same IP as pibox
   * Set up a docker macvlan network: